YacineBel91/EU-Multiplex/Readme.md

 # Project Presentation

-* Dataset : EU-AIR-TRANSPORTATION MULTIPLEX NETWORK
+* Dataset : EU-AIR-TRANSPORTATION MULTIPLEX NETWORK : Define the most important hubs in Europe

 * Enrich dataset "EU-AIR-TRANSPORTATION MULTIPLEX NETWORK" from other datasets (Country, city names, airport names...), using the CSVs files
 * Create data visualizations from the updated dataset